Two students working on laptops

 About the course

-The DPhil in Social Data Science at the Oxford Internet Institute (OII) will introduce you to cutting-edge research whilst studying in a beautiful, historic setting that is both student- and family-friendly.
+The DPhil in Social Data Science (known as a PhD at other universities) will introduce you to cutting-edge research whilst studying in a beautiful, historic setting that is both student- and family-friendly.
 During your study at Oxford, you are encouraged to pioneer new approaches to contemporary social and policy issues online, developing new computational and data-driven methodology to inform the development and governance of technology.
 As a student, you will be part of a diverse cohort of research students, of many nationalities and from a wide range of scientific backgrounds.
 Research students in Social Data Science are graduates in subjects from computer science and mathematics to physics, as well as transdisciplinary subjects such as human-centred data science and complex systems.

 The course combines individual supervision with a selection of lectures, seminars, transferrable skills training, and opportunities to participate in leading-edge research activities.
 OII faculty are world class experts working in the cutting-edge of their fields, and this innovative research is fully reflected in their course teaching.
-You will be able to audit courses led by faculty at the OII, as well as courses in other departments.
+You will also be able to attend optional courses led by faculty at the OII, as well as courses in other departments.

 The programme provides a strong computational foundation, training you to develop new research skills in areas such as machine learning, statistical modelling, large-scale data collection, algorithm auditing, or network science.
 The DPhil in Social Data Science provides you with a rare grounding in both technical skills and social science research , helping you build critical skills to study digital technologies.
 There are weekly opportunities for you to interact with DPhil in Information, Communication and the Social Sciences students, providing a rich multidisciplinary environment.

-As a part-time student, you will be required to attend seminars, supervision meetings, and other obligations in Oxford for a minimum of 30 days each year.
+If you study part-time, you will be required to attend seminars, supervision meetings, and other obligations in Oxford for a minimum of 30 days each year.
 Attendance will be required during term-time (a minimum of one day each week).
 There will be limited flexibility in the dates and pattern of attendance, which will normally be determined by the fixed teaching and seminar schedule during term.
 Attendance may be required outside of term-time on dates to be determined by mutual agreement with your supervisor.
 You will have the opportunity to tailor your part-time study in liaison with your supervisor and agree your pattern of attendance.

 Supervision